Esri/arcgis-pro-sdk-community-samples/Editing/UpdateAttributesWithSketch/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. Examine the code within AttributeWithSketch.cs.
-1. Replace the string "PARCEL_ID" with a field name from data you will add to the application.
+1. This code finds a field named "PARCEL_ID" and replaces the value with "42".
 1. Build or debug start the sample through Visual Studio.
-1. Create a new map and add some data or open an existing map with known data.
-1. Examine the ADD-IN TAB on the ribbon, the sample should be present.
+1. The project used for this sample is 'C:\Data\FeatureTest\FeatureTest.aprx'
 1. Select the layer in the table of contents who's attributes you wish to update with this tool.
+Create a field called "PARCEL_ID" in this layer.
-1. Select the tool in the ADD-IN TAB.
+1. Select the "AttributeWithSketch" tool in the Add-In Tab.
 1. Sketch a line across features in the selected layer.
-1. Features that intersect the sketch will have their attributes updated.
+1. Features that intersect the sketch will have their attributes in the PARCEL_ID field updated.
 ![UI](Screenshots/Screen.png)